Natural Science

 Associate in Science / 60 Credits

-The 60-credit Natural Science (NSCI) program offered at the University of Hawai‘i Maui College provides four pathways for students intending to transfer to STEM majors at baccalaureate institutions:
+The 60-credit Natural Sciences (NSCI) program offered at the University of Hawai‘i Maui College provides four pathways for students intending to transfer to STEM majors at baccalaureate institutions:

 Degrees and Certificates

-Natural Science — Information & Communication Technology Concentration (AS)
+Natural Sciences — Information & Communication Technology Concentration (AS)

 Natural Sciences - Core (all concentrations)

-The Natural Science program also offers a Science Laboratory Technician (4 credits).
+The Natural Sciences program also offers a Science Laboratory Technician (4 credits).

 Length of Program